Raboo/something_fail/pages/01.blog/bare-metal-image-installs/item.md

 So I asked in #theforeman IRC channel on Freenode.
 And then I was told that [Foreman Discovery Image](https://github.com/theforeman/foreman-discovery-image) was desigend to be able to be extended.
 Foreman Dicovery Image is the image that boots via PXE and does a inventory of the machine and then waits for a reboot order from Foreman, in order to run a regular(preseed/kickstart) netboot install after discovery.

 I then took the discovery image and used it for something that it wasn't intended originally.
-The extention part was mostly designed to add discovery facts or drivers.
+The extension part was mostly designed to add discovery facts or drivers.
 I used that function to shut down the discovery function and execute a set of scripts that would partition up a disk and write a Linux image to it and then setup grub plus some other stuff and reboot after.
 After the reboot the machine bootstraps using cloud-init.
 Same thing you can use in the cloud or some virtualization/on-prem cloud systems like OpenNebula, OpenStack, CloudStack.